 SUMIT_2017, the 13th annual cyber security conference took place on Thursday, October 19, 2017.
 Security at University of Michigan IT (SUMIT) is the university’s flagship event for National Cybersecurity Awareness Month and is an exciting opportunity to hear recognized experts discuss the latest technical, legal, policy, and operational trends, threats, and tools in cybersecurity and privacy.
 This year’s theme focused on surveillance, censorship and internet freedom.
+View a complete photo gallery from SUMIT 2017 on Flickr.

 Video and Materials